January 2024 (9 months ago)

 There have been countless times where I’ve heard “we just need European-style healthcare,” or that certain systems need to be fixed without understanding the deep nuances.
 Furthermore, young people don’t have a theory of mind of other people: they can’t see things from another person’s perspective easily.

 There’s a significant academic game played in the top schools of the country: around places like Thomas Jefferson High School, Bronx Science, New Jersey, and so on.
-Students take a huge amount of APs, there’s a competitive grind for things, and
+Students take a huge amount of APs and there’s a competitive grind for things.

 So suppose someone wins: they take all the hard AP classes, they get into a T10 college, they get the top internships, and they end up working at some combination of tech, finance, consulting, quant, or something that makes a ton of money.
 Is that winning?
 It’s the end journey for a lot of these people.